CONCUSSION CARE 101 GUIDE

 - Complicated concussion management: Have a referral network and tools to manage individualized, complicated concussions.
 20% of concussion patients take longer than 3 weeks to recover from their TBI.

 - Return to activity clearance: Be familiar with the laws in your area and regulations surrounding return to play activity.
+In addition to return to play, have a process in place for how you'll manage return to learn and return to everyday activity such as driving, exercising, and recreational activities.

 HOW DO I TRAIN MY CONCUSSION CARE TEAM?